tracim/tracim/backend/doc/setting.md

     call.jitsi_meet.url = https://meet.jit.si

 #### Facultative parameters
-You can specify the time (in ms) before the call is considered unanswered:
+You can specify the time (in seconds) before the call is considered unanswered:

-    call.unanswered_timeout = 30000
+    call.unanswered_timeout = 30

 The default value is 30 seconds.